skadakar/taky-rtsp-sidecar/README.md

 ### Bonus feature!

-Add `del`as a remark to any COT you want gone.
+Add `del`as a remark to any marker you want gone.
 For a better version of this check forcedelete from Hayt here:

 https://drive.google.com/drive/folders/1o8tsalgxUGxdg2HiDw5xVu_-bnr63F3d?usp=sharing